 What is an Aire and What Facilities Can You Expect?

 An aire is something that you might not be familiar with if you haven’t ventured across to mainland Europe before.
 Put bluntly, they are glorified car parks with a few facilities that make them suitable for motorhomes.
 It is generally accepted that aires are only open to use by motorhomes (or camping cars as they’re known on the continent).
 Depending on where you are, you’ll also see them called stellplatz (German speaking countries) and sostas (Italy).

 That means no caravans and very specifically, no camping behaviour!
-Campers, converted vans and trucks are common but towed vehicles are rarely seen.
+Campers, converted vans and trucks are common (but sometimes frowned upon in areas of France) but towed vehicles are rarely seen.
 There is a loophole that allows caravans to use aires but if we’re honest, there are a lot of reasons why towing a caravan to an aire in winter might be a pain in the bum.